 The annual maintenance activities involves the servicing of the control rod drive mechanism in addition to all the systems and components involved in the weekly and quarterly maintenance schedules.
-Here also, the calibration checks on systems related to safety settings (including radiation monitors) are carried out.
-Table 2.3 provides the details of the activities carried out during the maintenance exercise
+During this exercise also, the calibration checks on systems related to safety settings (including radiation monitors) are carried out.
+Table 2.3 provides the details of the activities carried out during the maintenance exercise.

-2.2 Corrective Maintenance
+2.2 Corrective maintenance

-2.2 Corrective Maintenance Corrective maintenance is performed to overcome anomalies observed during routine maintenance and breakdowns.
-The breakdown experienced while the reactor was in operation which had bearing on safety was caused by control rod stuck at a position 185 mm from bottom of the core (height of core is 230 mm).
-This accident occurred when the reactor neutron flux exceeded 1.2 x 1023 cm cs24 (corresponding to 37.2 kW) and the reactor safety system was automatical cutted with the control rod position at 220 mm.
-The automatic shutdown signal de-energizes the electro-magnetic clutch of the control rod drive mechanism, to allow the control rod to fall freely (due to gravitational influence) and shutdown the reactor.
+Corrective maintenance is performed to overcome anomalies observed during routine maintenance and at breakdowns.
+The breakdown experienced which had bearing on safety occurred while the reactor was in operation, and was caused by control rod stuck at a position 185mm from bottom of the core (height of core is 230mm).
+This accident occurred when the reactor neutron flux exceeded 1.2×10^{12} cm-2s-1 (corresponding to 37.2 kW) and the reactor safety system was automatically actuated with the control rod position at 220 mm.
+The automatic shutdown signal de-energized the electro-magnetic clutch of the control rod drive mechanism, which allowed the control rod to fall freely (due to gravitational influence.
 However, due to some broken pieces of gear teeth in the gears of the control rod drive mechanism, the free fall was intercepted and the rod was stocked at the position 185 mm.
-The reactor was controlled using the alternative means, by sending cadmium rabbits into the inner irradiation sites, which brings it to sub-criticality, while corrective maintenance was carried out. inner irradiation sites, which brings it to sub-criticality, while corrective maintenance was carried out.
+The reactor was controlled using the alternative means, by sending cadmium rabbits into the inner irradiation sites, which brings it to sub-criticality, while corrective maintenance was carried out.